KEERTHANANAMULAMETU/-Sentiment-Analysis-on-Amazon-Product-Reviews-Deriving-Customer-Insights-for-Business-Growth-/README.md

-Let's create a structured and detailed documentation for your project, **"Sentiment Analysis on Amazon Products Reviews"**, based on the provided notebook.
-The documentation will include the project's objectives, methodology, code workflow, and outcomes.

----

-### **Documentation: Sentiment Analysis on Amazon Products Reviews**

 #### **1. Project Overview**
 The project involves performing sentiment analysis on Amazon product reviews using a combination of text preprocessing, exploratory data analysis (EDA), feature engineering, and machine learning models.
 The goal is to classify customer reviews as **positive** or **negative**, thereby deriving actionable insights from the data.